 While all eyes are on Realme’s top-tier flagship killer, the X3 SuperZoom, let’s not forget that the brand made its name by disrupting the budget market with its bang-for-the-buck offerings.
-Realme is looking to return to its roots with its new Realme C11, a compellingly affordable budget device that retails right under the magical Php 5K mark.
+Realme is looking to return to its roots with the new Realme C11 price in the Philippines being a compellingly affordable budget device that retails right under the magical Php 5K mark.

 - Incredibly affordable